triasteran/RiboGalaxy_docs/docs/source/index.rst

 Welcome to RiboGalaxy's 'how-to-build' documentation.
 ===================================

-**RiboGalaxy**, a Galaxy-based platform for processing ribo-seq data from raw reads to genomic and transcriptomic alignments, is one of three Riboseq.org (https://riboseq.org/) resources.
+**RiboGalaxy**, a Galaxy-based platform for processing ribo-seq data from raw reads to genomic and transcriptomic alignments, is one of three `Riboseq.org <https://riboseq.org/>`_. resources.
 RiboGalaxy facilitates reproducible data analysis without any sophisticated environment setups for users and enables more accessible scientific discoveries.

 Here I share how to build a RiboGalaxy instance.
-Many steps include following tutorials from https://training.galaxyproject.org/archive/2021-08-01/topics/admin/ with multiple changes in configuration.
+Many steps include following tutorials from `Galaxy Admin Track 2021 <https://training.galaxyproject.org/archive/2021-08-01/topics/admin/>`_ with multiple changes in configuration.

 Check out the :doc:`Overview of installation process` section for further information, including how to :ref:`hardware` the project.